EmAchieng/secret-sync-operator/README.md

    ```sh
    ./tests/test.sh
    ```

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.